skip to Main Content

 After a long pause, Granny said,

 “Yes.
 I have some work with the property dealer.
-Take me to him.”
+Take me there.”

 Papa said, “Can we go in the evening, please?”